flaver12/scml/README.md

 These can be installed via pip:
 ```
-pip install pandas matplotlib scikit-learn seaborn
+pip install pandas matplotlib scikit-learn seaborn numpy
 ```

 ## Usage

-1. Download the dataset from Kaggle and place it in the same directory as the Jupyter Notebook.
+1. Download the dataset from Kaggle and place and rename it to `fifa_data.csv` in the same directory as the Jupyter Notebook.
 2. Ensure all required libraries are installed.
 3. Run the Jupyter Notebook to see the analysis and model predictions.